Pfern/OSODOS/README.md

 - Open Source software development
 - Open Data integration and sharing

-These materials are intended to be freely disseminated as an e-book and/or a website (in prep) licensed under CC-BY.
+These materials are intended to be freely disseminated as an e-book and/or a [website](https://pfern.github.io/OSODOS/).

+This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.